Military Technology

 According to the Defense Advanced Research Projects Agency (DARPA), “human-based inference – replete with cognitive bias and imperfect memory – remains our most reliable method for determining who may be a threat and who is merely going about their day.”

-With this recognition, DARPA is putting together research opportunity and incubator to equip autonomous vehicles with the most sophisticated surveillance capabilities for use in urban settings.
+With this recognition, DARPA is putting together a research opportunity and incubator to equip autonomous vehicles with the most sophisticated surveillance capabilities for use in urban settings.

 Dr. Bartlett Russell